 Saving Money in Belfast

-Belfast has a visitor pass which offers free public transport around the city and discounted admission on a number of attractions as well as food.
+Belfast has a visitor pass which offers free public transport around the city and discounted admission on a number of attractions, as well as food.

-When to visit Belfast
+When to Visit Belfast

-The Emerald Isle, as Ireland is often referred to, did not get its lush green colour as a result of being a dry and sunny hotspot.
+The Emerald Isle, as Ireland is often known, did not get its lush green colour as a result of being a dry and sunny hotspot.
 As such, similarly to Scotland, the weather in Belfast and Northern Ireland is best described as changeable, although we had our share of sunny weather.

 Rain is a possibility year round, but if you want a chance at better weather, then May through September are your best options.
 The city is a popular destination year round, and there are plenty of indoor attractions to keep you busy regardless of the weather outside.

-How to Get around Belfast
+How to Get Around Belfast

 Belfast is an easy city to get around on foot, and many of the attractions on this list are a short walk apart.
+It’s a walking city and the weather can turn quickly, so it’s worth packing comfortable, water-resistant shoes, and these Vessi trainers are our current go-to and shrug off a Belfast shower.

 The city also has an excellent public transport system which includes buses as well as local trains.
 The aforementioned Belfast Visitor Pass makes it affordable to get everywhere you need to go, including to and from the airport.